Anish06-crypto/safety-checklist-ai/README.md

 An end-to-end document intelligence and multilingual safety checklist generation system for the offshore energy industry.

-InteCheck AI investigates how AI-driven document extraction, grounding systems, and multilingual NLP workflows can transform complex technical safety procedures into verifiable digital inspection checklists for handheld field use.
+Safety Checklist AI investigates how AI-driven document extraction, grounding systems, and multilingual NLP workflows can transform complex technical safety procedures into verifiable digital inspection checklists for handheld field use.

 ---